Biosecurity Sciences Laboratory: Services and accreditation

 - African horse sickness in horses

-- lumpy skin disease in cattle.
+- White spot disease in prawns.

 We also provide a critical service in diagnosing and managing emergency terrestrial and aquatic animal diseases.
 Past examples of this include equine influenza and white spot disease.